ibrajix/Ajo/README.md

 - Clean Architecture

 ## DOWNLOAD
-Feel free to download and test the app:
+Feel free to download and test the app below:

 <a href="https://github.com/ibrajix/Ajo/releases/download/v1.0/ajo.apk">Click to download APK</a>